Kowsalyasp/parentkarafmodule/sql readme.md

 ### *Attributes of unique-key tag*

-    name = The unique key name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after table name and are separated by underscore.
+    name = The unique key name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after the table name and are separated by an underscore.
       ` format: TableName_[A-Za-z0-9_]`

     <unique-key-column> = Valid column name should be provided.

 ## indexes tag
 Indexes can be used to speed up data retrieval.
 Simply put, an index is a pointer to data in a table.
-Each index-key can be accessed within the indexes tag.
+Each index key can be accessed within the indexes tag.

 ```
  <indexes>